Self-Advocacy IEP Goals

 - Demonstrate an understanding of what their learning disability is and communicate to others what he/she needs to learn successfully.

-- Describe personal strengths accurately
+- Describe student strengths accurately

 - Evaluate the effectiveness of their learning strategies and make modifications as needed.